wr0ngway/pytivo-video-manager/README.txt

 =====

 Vidmgr presents a directory tree to you.
 You can step into and out of directories using the normal tivo navigation keys.
-The directory tree is rooted at ths list of shares, unless there is only 1 share in which case it is rooted at the topmost directory of that share.
+The directory tree is rooted at the list of shares, unless there is only 1 share in which case it is rooted at the topmost directory of that share.

 In HD mode, vidmgr will also show video artwork on the right hand side of the screen.
 Vidmgr looks for